TEDxAuckland/tedx-auckland-site/src/_videos/strawberry-birthmarks-and-a-radical-way-of-looking-at-cancer--swee-tan.md

 Discoveries by Dr Tan’s team of the stem cell origin of strawberry birthmarks underscore the new low-cost treatment of this tumour using anti-hypertensive medications.
 Building on this work, cancer stem cells, the proposed ‘root’ of cancer, have been discovered in 14 types of cancer, leading to a novel cancer treatment using low-cost commonly available medications.
 A clinical study is now underway for patients with glioblastoma, a deadly brain cancer.

 Dr Tan has received many honours and awards, is a holder of six patents and an author of over 150 publications.
-This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
-Learn more at [https://www.ted.com/tedx](https://www.ted.com/tedx){: target="_blank"}